Complete Guide to Selling a House As-Is

 Step 2: Be clear that your home is selling as-is

-Ensure your buyer is aware that you’re selling your home as-is.
+Ensure your buyer knows you are selling your home without making any repairs or renovations.
 Otherwise, they may think that the sale is traditional.
 As a result, they may expect to negotiate prices and contingencies.

 Step 3: Consider a cash buyer

-A cash buyer is a real estate professional who expects an as-is home to have issues and usually won’t be put off by those issues.
+A cash buyer in real estate understands that as-is homes may have problems and is usually not deterred by those issues.

 Maybe your home needs major repairs, or you need to move quickly for a career change.
 Time is critical; a cash offer can immediately take a problem house off your hands.